AuxStudio/react-native-boiler-plate/README.md

 		pod init
 		Delete duplicate PROJECT_NAME-tvOSTests within main project target pod update
-		*In .gitignore Add
-			Pods/ (when cloning the project you will need to run pod install)

 	react-native-vector-icons
-		In Xcode, drag fonts to project
-		In info.plist, UIAppFonts (within array)
+		In Xcode, drag fonts to project (eg. MaterialIcons.ttf and any other custom fonts you want) In info.plist, UIAppFonts (within array)
 			Add <string>MaterialIcons.ttf</string> (and any other fonts you want)